asifbinhossain/animated-template/README.md

 * [HTML formatter](https://webformatter.com/html)

 ## `WHAT` are some of the possible future `ENHANCEMENT` ideas for this project? :nut_and_bolt:
+* Try to optimize the Animations for better UX
 * Download the REACT/ANGULAR/VUE components from Creative tim, hook it up to a backend webservice for the possible features
 * Change the UI animations with your assets to make it your own!
 * Make it more responsive/accessible for mobile devices.